Belgium national football team: History

+Golden age

 Beginning with a second-place finish at Euro 1980, the 1980s and the early 1990s are generally considered as Belgium's first golden age.
-Coached by Guy Thys, they achieved their spot in the 1980 final with an unbeaten record in the group phase; in the final, they narrowly lost the title to West Germany with the score 1–2.
-Starting with the 1982 World Cup, and ending with the 2002 World Cup, the national team qualified for six consecutive World Cup end stages and mostly progressed to the second round.
-During this period, managers Guy Thys, Paul Van Himst and Robert Waseige each guided a Belgian selection past the first round.
-In addition to receiving individual FIFA recognitions, the team reached the semi-finals of the 1986 World Cup.
-After reaching the Euro 1980 final, they were unsuccessful at subsequent European Championships, with early exits from their appearances in 1984 and in 2000.
-During the late 1990s, they played three friendly tournaments in Morocco, Cyprus and Japan, sharing the 1999 Kirin Cup with Peru in the latter.
-The greatest talents of the Belgian team during this golden age were retired from international football by 2000.
-At the eve of the World Cup in 2002, Belgium defeated reigning world and European champions France.
+Coached by Guy Thys, they achieved their spot in the 1980 final with an unbeaten record in the group phase; in the final, they narrowly lost the title to West Germany 1–2.
+Starting with the 1982 World Cup, and ending with the 2002 World Cup, the national team qualified for six consecutive World Cups.
+During this period, managers Guy Thys, Paul Van Himst and Robert Waseige each guided Belgium past the first round.
+In addition to receiving individual FIFA recognitions, the team reached the semi-finals of the 1986 World Cup after eliminating the Soviet Union and Spain in the knockout stage.
+Argentina went through to the final after a 2–0 victory, in which their star player Diego Maradona scored both goals.

+After reaching the Euro 1980 final, they were unsuccessful at subsequent European Championships, with early exits from their appearances in 1984 and 2000.
+During the late 1990s, they played three friendly tournament in Morocco, Cyprus and Japan, sharing the 1999 Kirin Cup with Peru in the latter.
+Before the 2002 World Cup, Belgium defeated reigning world and European champions France.
 During that World Cup, Belgium defeated Russia and tied with co-host Japan and Tunisia to reach the round of 16.
+There they were eliminated by eventual world champions Brazil.
+Brazil coach Luiz Felipe Scolari would later state that their match against Belgium was the most difficult of the tournament.

 After the 2002 World Cup, the team weakened with the loss of more veterans and coach Waseige.
-They missed out five successive major finals from UEFA Euro 2004 until UEFA Euro 2012, and went through an equal number of head coaches.
+They missed out five successive major tournaments from UEFA Euro 2004 until UEFA Euro 2012, and went through an equal number of head coaches.
 A 2005 win over reigning European champions Greece meant nothing but a small comfort.
 In between, a promising new generation was maturing at the 2007 European U-21 Championship; Belgium's squad qualified for the following year's Summer Olympics in Beijing, where the Young Red Devils squad finished fourth.
 Seventeen of them appeared in the senior national team, albeit without making an immediate impact.
-Belgium finished in second (and last) place at the Kirin Cup in May 2009, and lost against the 125th FIFA-ranked Armenian team in September 2009.
+Belgium finished in second (and last) place at the Kirin Cup in May 2009, and lost against 125th-ranked Armenian team in September 2009.
 After Georges Leekens' second stint as national manager, his assistant Marc Wilmots became the caretaker in May 2012.